chenbry7/Data_Analytics_Engineering_Portfolio/Serious_Occurance_Report_Analysis/README.md

 The original workflow was implemented and deployed during the internship.
 This public version keeps that logic and adds post-internship improvements: typed validation, transactional Silver refresh, automated failure tests, separate reporting grains and reproducible synthetic data.
 Because the original internship data contains sensitive operational information and is subject to confidentiality and data-management requirements, the real database, source records and original Power BI report are not published.
 This repository instead provides an independently generated synthetic database, `SOR_Portfolio_Test`, and a Power BI report built from fictional records.
 The synthetic data is not an anonymized extract of the original records.

 **Delivery status:** the local SQL/SSIS workflow and supplied snapshots are validated.
 The completed Power BI file is included; its saved model, embedded data, report definitions and four supplied screenshots were reviewed.
-Live Power BI refresh and exhaustive interactive testing are outside the recorded review scope.
+The project author has also confirmed successful Power BI Desktop refresh and full interactive acceptance.

 [Architecture](docs/ARCHITECTURE.md) · [Data contract](docs/DATA_CONTRACT.md) · [Validation](docs/VALIDATION.md) · [Power BI report](powerbi/README.md) · [Reproduce](#quick-start)